CoDaS-Lab/self-teaching/self_teaching_notes.md

 $$P_L(h|x, y) \propto P(y|x, h)P_T(x|h)P_L(h)$$

-Now the teacher only selects the feature $x$ to teach, and $y$ is observed from the environment instead.
-Note: this equation doesn't look correct to me as the right term when simplified is equal to $P(h, x)$
+Now the teacher only selects the feature $x$ to teach, and $y$ is observed from the environment instead. ~~Note: this equation doesn't look correct to me as the right term when simplified is equal to the joint probability.~~ (Actually, this is indeed correct, the conditional probability is proportional to the joint probability)

 $$P_T(x|h) \propto \sum_y P_L(h|x, y) P_T(x, y)$$